5

 Copied

 Wireless Network Engineer with over 5 years' expertise in designing, deploying, and supporting enterprise wireless networks.
 Proven track record in ensuring high network performance, seamless technology integration, and mentoring junior team members.
-Passionate about staying abreast of the latest industry trends to deliver continuous network enhancements and optimisations.
+Passionate about staying abreast of the latest industry trends to deliver continuous network enhancements and optimizations.

 Takeaway